Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver: The PageRank problem

 The expectation is evaluated empirically over ten independent trials.
+See \url{https://github.com/rjwebber/rsri} for code for all experiments in this paper.

-The results verify that RSRI provides a high-accuracy solution for all three PageRank problems, reaching error levels of $10^{-6}$--$10^{-3}$ even when $m \leq N / 10^2$.
+The results verify that RSRI provides a high-accuracy solution for all three PageRank problems, reaching error levels of $10^{-6}$--$10^{-3}$ even when $m \leq n / 10^2$.
 Moreover, the error decays at a faster-than-$m^{-1/2}$ rate as we increase $m$.
-The precise rate of convergence depends on the \emph{tail decay}

-of the sorted PageRank solution $\bm{x}^{\downarrow}$, with $x_1^{\downarrow} \geq x_2^{\downarrow} \geq \cdots$ as shown in \cref{fig:error} (left).
-In accordance with \cref{cor:explicit}, the RSRI error is bounded by the PageRank tail decay multiplied by a $\mathcal{O}(m^{-1/2})$ prefactor term.
-RSRI converges fastest when the tail decays mostly quickly, which occurs in the Notre Dame websites problem.
+The precise rate of convergence depends on the tail decay $\sum\nolimits_{i = m}^n \bm{x}_\star^{\downarrow}(i)$.
+The RSRI error (\cref{fig:error}, right) is approximately the PageRank tail decay (\cref{fig:error}, left) multiplied by a $\mathcal{O}(m^{-1/2})$ prefactor term.
+In accordance with \cref{prop:pagerank}, RSRI converges fastest when the tail decays fastest, which occurs in the Notre Dame websites problem.